open/close all folders

 - Power Hair: Bright blonde as well.

-- Promotion to Opening Titles: Portia De Rossi will officially join the main cast in Season Five.
+- Promotion to Opening Titles: Portia De Rossi officially joined the main cast in Season Five.

 - Slave to PR: She has concerns where President Grant's second term is taking the Republican Party.